 emergency services to the population of Bristol.
 It also provides the centre for cardio-thoracic services for the south west and for The BRI has been providing care since 1737.

-The hospital comprises of three principal buildings, the original Old Building, the King Edward VII Building, which is opposite the Old Building on Upper Maudlin Street, and the Queen's Building, which is also on Upper Maudlin Street.
+The hospital comprises four principal buildings, the original Old Building, the King Edward VII Building, which is opposite the Old Building on Upper Maudlin Street, the Queen's Building, which is also on Upper Maudlin Street.
 The BRI's new ward block has now Find out about research at UH